ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 Kotlin has way more potential than being just "The Android Language," and I hope it becomes more adopted.
 It's a wonderful language to write, and has so many libraries and resources available just by having such strong Java interop.
 If you've been interested in anything mentioned here, you should [try it out](https://kotlinlang.org/docs/jvm-get-started.html)!

+If you want to look at real Kotlin code, you can check out [Aster](https://github.com/ihateblueb/aster-kt), or [this blog's backend](https://github.com/ihateblueb/remlitblog), or a variety of other open source Kotlin projects on [GitHub](https://github.com/search?q=language%3AKotlin&type=repositories) or [Codeberg](https://codeberg.org/explore/repos?q=&language=Kotlin).

 Also, if you liked reading this, let me know.
 I liked writing it a lot and plan to write more in depth about specific Kotlin features in the future.